GitDomHub/screeps/README.md

 - When there is link in the room, then make the miner also have carry body part to be able to drop energy into the link that is not directly under him
 - Early Miner idea: drop energy to floor and make miner have 1 carry body part https://hastebin.com/rajihumoji.js

+Spawning
+- before spawning new defenders, calculate amount of attack, heal parts in all enemy creeps.
+If higher than what my current defenders got, then only create a new defender

 Tower
 - need a code to handle healer attacks.
 When confronted with more than 3 healers, towers can't handle them https://www.reddit.com/r/screeps/comments/4z8bz3/how_do_you_deal_with_healer_attacks/